-“Natural History in a World After Truth?”
+Natural History in a World after Truth Panel Discussion

-How should we as natural historians phrase our messages when science as a discipline is coming into question?
+How should we as natural historians and scientists phrase our messages when science as a discipline is coming into question?
 This panel of highly distinguished thinkers will explore the challenges and opportunities of conducting research and conserving natural heritage in a world where scientific observation must fight for credibility with social media, while the planet and its ecosystems are becoming increasingly imperiled.
 What are the roles, potentials, and constraints for natural history museums and for conservation in general over the next decades?

-Larry Schweiger–president and CEO of PennFuture
+Larry Schweiger, President and CEO, PennFuture

-Super Science Saturday: Boo-seum Trick-or-Treat
+Super Science Saturday: Boo-Seum Trick or Treat

 Join us in investigating the creepy and awesome creatures that call the museum home!
 Meet live animals, examine amazing specimens, and participate in fun, hands-on activities.
 Trick-or-treat around dinosaurs and mummies at stations throughout the museum, and wear a costume* to receive a small prize!

 *Please, no masks, weapons, or backpacks

 Stephanie Arne, first female host of Mutual of Omaha’s Wild Kingdom show, will do a one-hour animal presentation.

 She will bring five or more live animals to present with on stage of the Carnegie Music Hall and share interesting educational and conservational messaging.